Last Updated on October 28, 2023 by Electricalvolt

 Furan Analysis of Transformer Oil

-In an oil-filled transformer, paper insulation is used to isolate the winding and the core of the transformer.
+In an oil-filled transformer, paper insulation separates the winding and the core of the transformer.
 The paper insulation has a cellulose base with a long chain of molecules.
-The long chain breaks into many shorter parts with time, making the paper brittle.
-The broken part of the paper was mixed up in the transformer oil.
-When the transformer is in service, it is not feasible to remove a small piece of paper to test the health condition of the cellulose paper.
-The method used to examine the paper condition without having a small portion of the paper insulation from the transformer.
-The test is called the Furfurldehyde test or the Furfufal Test.
+The long chain breaks into many shorter parts with time, making the paper brittle—the broken parts of the paper mix with the transformer oil.
+During the transformer’s operation, removing a small piece of paper to inspect the cellulose paper’s health condition is impractical.
+The Furfuryldehyde test, or the Furfural Test, is a method used to examine the condition of paper without having to extract a small portion of the paper insulation from the transformer.

-In the Dissolved Gas Analysis test, it is possible to predict the condition of the cellulose paper insulation.
-According to the IEC-599 guideline, if the ratio of CO2 and CO is more than 11, it is inferred that the insulation quality of the paper inside the transformer is not good.
-If the ratio is between 4 to 11, the paper insulation quality may be good.
-This method of testing does not give accurate results because CO2 and CO are produced during the oil breakdown as well.
-The ratio may mislead the prediction.
+In the Dissolved Gas Analysis test, the condition of the cellulose paper insulation inside the transformer can be predicted.
+According to the guideline provided by IEC-599, if the ratio of CO2 and CO is more than 11, the quality of paper insulation inside the transformer is not good.
+The paper insulation quality may still be good if the ratio is between 4 to 11.
+However, this testing method may not always provide accurate results as CO2 and CO are also produced during the oil breakdown.
+Therefore, the ratio may sometimes mislead the prediction.

-The rate of rise of the Furfural family compounds in oil with respect to time is a tool for assessing the condition and the remaining life of paper insulation in transformers.
+The percentage rate increase of Furfural’s products in transformer oil over time is utilized to evaluate the condition and remaining lifespan of the paper insulation in a transformer.

-2 thoughts on “Dissolved Gas Analysis Test of Transformer Oil”
+2 thoughts on “Dissolved Gas Analysis (DGA) Test of Transformer Oil”